 Driving in Florida has its challenges.
 Heavy tropical rainstorms are common, making roads slippery and hazardous.
-The state has the largest number of drivers over 60.
+Second only to California, Florida has one of the highest concentrations of drivers over 60.
 With almost 14 million licensed drivers, Florida is the third largest state of licensed drivers in the country.

-The perfect storm of busy roads and challenging weather conditions make the Sunshine State one of the most expensive places in the country for car insurance, but you can save money on your Florida car insurance premiums by comparing insurers.
+The perfect storm of busy roads and consistently challenging weather conditions account for higher insurance rates for Florida auto drivers than if they were paying for California car insurance.
+However, the weather is only one factor that makes the Sunshine State one of the most expensive places in the country for car insurance.
+If you’re willing to do some research and comparison shopping, you can save money on your Florida car insurance premiums by comparing insurance companies.
 Round up the following information to get the most accurate quote:

 - Car year, make and model